QuantumSavory/QuantumClifford.jl/README.md

 ## Quick Benchmarks

 Fast, in-place, (mostly) allocation free implementations.
+Operations on states are very efficient.
+Operations modifying the Clifford operators themselves are not yet as efficient.

 #### Canonicalization of a random 100-qubit stabilizer